SS Donegal: War service and loss

 Donegal had sailed from Le Havre bound for Southampton carrying 610 lightly wounded soldiers and 70 crew.
 She had a Royal Navy escort.
 She was about 19 nmi south of the Dean light vessel when the German Type UC II submarine torpedoed her.
 She sank with the loss of 29 wounded British soldiers and 12 of her crew.

-A Royal Naval Reserve Lieutenant, H Holehouse, jumped from his ship into the sea to recover one of Donegals wounded soldiers from the water.
-The man did not recover, but the Royal Humane Society awarded Lieut.
-Holehouse its bronze medal.
+A Royal Naval Reserve officer, Lieutenant Harold Holehouse, jumped from his ship into the sea to recover one of Donegals wounded soldiers from the water.
+Although he successfully pulled the soldier out of the water and onto a rescue craft, the man did not survive.
+Lt.
+Holehouse's actions led to the Royal Humane Society awarding him its bronze medal.

 Titanic connections

-Two of Donegals crew, Archie Jewell and Arthur John Priest, had served on and survived her sinking in April 1912.
+Two of Donegals crew, Archie Jewell and Arthur Priest, had served on and survived her sinking in April 1912.
 Jewell had been one of Titanics lookouts (although not on watch when she struck the iceberg) and Priest had been one of her stokers.
 Priest had also been on the liner RMS Asturias on her collision on her maiden voyage in 1908, and on when she was damaged in a collision with in 1911.